shapeIndexComunicaExperiment/analysis/artefact/statistical_significance/shapeIndex80NetworkDataset.md

-# Comparison shape index absent in 80% of the network against an ideal shape index
+# Comparison of shape index absent in 80% of the network against an ideal shape index

 | Query template         | relation execution time   | p-value       |   avg ratio HTTP request |
 |------------------------|---------------------------|---------------|--------------------------|